amabdallah/WaM-DaM/README.md

 In the Getting Started with WaM-DaM section above, you can get an empty database of WaM-DaM.
 Then the Documentation section gives you an idea about WaM-DaM tables, what they mean, and how they are connected with each other.
 In this section we offer a simple use case as an example that you can follow to use WaM-DaM as a repository for data.
 We hope that you can follow the logic of the use case to build a WaM-DaM database for your own data.
 This Use Cases page provide instrucutions that you can follow.
 <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/Use_Cases.md" target="_blank">Use cases</a>

+Check out more info about the project and [Rationale and Context](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Rationale_Context.md) of WaM-DaM development

 #### Publications
 A preliminary WaM-DaM design was published in 2014 as a peer-reviewed conference paper:
 <a href="http://www.iemss.org/sites/iemss2014/papers/iemss2014_submission_406.pdf" target="_blank">WaM-DaM:A Data Model to Organize and Synthesize Water Management Data</a>

 Please cite WaM-DaM as:
 Abdallah, A., Rosenberg, D., 2014.
 WaM-DaM: A Data Model to Organize and Synthesize Water Management Data.
 In: Ames, D.P., Quinn, N.W.T., Rizzoli, A.E.
 (Eds.), Proceedings of the 7th International Congress on Environmental Modelling and Software, June 15-19, San Diego, California, USA.
 ISBN: 978-88-9035-744-2